olcf-tutorials/NVMe/README.md

 In this tutorial we will use IOR benchmark to execute on GPFS and NVMe devices, while we will showcase the Spectral library

-We will follow three examples, one executing IOR on GPFS, then on NVMe and the differences while using Spectral library
+We will follow three examples, one executing IOR on GPFS, then on NVMe and the differences while using Spectral library.
+In all the cases we do write one file per MPI process.

-## Compiling iOR
+## Compiling IOR

 ```
 module load gcc